markuswagner93/serverless-layers-example/README.md

 This example describes how to use the Serverless Framework to create a microservices architecture with AWS Lambda Layers.

+The original Medium Article is made with Zoi by Markus Wagner and is soon gonna be published at Medium.com

 # Dependencies

 - Node.JS 10